Mugmoor/pokewilds/checklist.md

 # PokeWilds Checklist
 This checklist serves to help provide a goal when playing PokeWilds.
-Most information is sourced from the [Fanmade Wiki](https://pokewilds.fandom.com/wiki/), and the official [Discord Server](https://discord.gg/)
+Most information is sourced from the [Fanmade Wiki](https://pokewilds.fandom.com/wiki/), and the official [Discord Server](https://discord.gg/).
+I will update this as SheerSt releases new versions.

 ## Catching
 * Complete the Pokedex